Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + Username registration _(including swedish chars)_
 + Ability to create "game rooms" _(room names also allow swedish characters)_
 + Ability to join created "game rooms"
-+ Rooms can also be created with a password to "lock" the room and require login to join the room (helps if 2 users that know each other wish to play together)
++ Rooms can also be created with a password to **"lock"** the room and require login to join the room _(useful if 2 users that know each other wish to play together)_
 + Readycheck feature when 2 people join a room
-+ If/when two people Accept readycheck, game randomizes starting player and starts game
++ If/when 2 people Accept readycheck, game randomizes starting player and starts game
 + When win detected, win is painted for winner, lose for loser, game is concluded and both players will be returned to mainscreen within 10seconds
 + A draw is also declared if all pieces have been used on the board but still no win
 --------------------------
 #### Interface details:
-+ Username is length restricted and use RegEx to validate for and only allow a-zA-Z0-9 + swedish characters but NO whitespace characters
++ Username is length restricted and use RegEx to validate for and only allow **a-zA-Z0-9 + swedish characters** but <u>NO</u> whitespace characters
-+ Roomname is also length restricted and also use RegEx to validate for same as username BUT Allows whitespace in the name
++ Roomname is also length restricted and also use RegEx to validate for same as username BUT <u>Allows whitespace</u> in the name
-+ Interface show "status messages" for user when username is not complying with limitations set - same for roomname (and more)
++ Interface shows _"status messages"_ for user when username is not complying with limitations set (same for roomname)
-+ Rooms have a Leave room button for convenience and user friendliness
++ Rooms have a **Leave room button** for convenience and user friendliness
-+ Readycheck has a HTML5 progressbar it progressively fills up every second where 100% = amount of seconds readycheck lasts
++ Readycheck has a HTML5 progressbar it progressively fills up every second where **100% = amount of seconds** readycheck lasts
 + Roomlogin form that appears when trying to join PW protected rooms can be escaped with the push of a button to return to roomlist if one changes mind of joining the PW protected room
-+ Upon creating a room - that user gets catapulted automatically to join the room (no need to enter PW if PW protected room was created obviously since it was the creator catapulted into it)
++ Upon creating a room - that user gets catapulted _automatically_ to join the room (no need to enter PW if PW protected room was created obviously since it was the creator catapulted into it)
 + If a user leaves the room - the other user connected to the same room is informed in the chat that his counterpart left
-+ When game have started a realtime countdown clock is shown for the user- whos turn it is
++ When game have started a **realtime countdown clock** is shown for the user- whos turn it is
 + After every move made, visual representation of players boardPieces is also updated
-+ If turn timer runs out - user forfeits his turn and it passes to the other player
++ If turn timer runs out - user **forfeits his turn** and it passes to the other player
-+ On gameover game room is completely erased and players that played the game get updated gamestatistics and gets kicked back to mainpage within 10s
++ On gameover: game room is completely erased and players that played the game get **updated gamestatistics** and gets kicked back to mainpage within 10s
 + Clientside disconnect detection which will "update page" on connection break - causing the application to "restart" in interface to match the data-reset that occured if/when node was restarted.
 --------------------------
 #### Chat: